How to Paint New Plaster

 Why do I need a mist coat?

 A mist coat acts as a primer.
-It seals the wall, to create the ideal base for further layers of emulsion.
+It seals the wall to create the ideal base for further emulsion layers.

-Tempted to just start painting without a mist coat?
+Are you tempted to start painting without a mist coat?
 Don’t.
-The top layers of paint will not properly adhere to the plaster, and once dry, it will just flake, crack and peel.
+The top layers of paint will not properly adhere to the plaster, and once dry, they will flake, crack, and peel.

 You’ll also need to use more paint to make up for the fact that it will soak in, which means that when it does inevitably flake away, you’ll be left with uneven walls.
 This means all your plastering efforts were wasted.